 - Election Management Roles and Responsibilities in Comparative Perspective

-“Perceptions of Electoral Officials and Voter Confidence in Elections” – This article tests whether confidence in electoral officials is an important predictor of individual perceptions of the fairness of the vote count, and overall sense of the quality of democracy in their country.
+“Perceptions of Electoral Officials and Voter Confidence in Elections” (Under Review) – This article tests whether confidence in electoral officials is an important predictor of individual perceptions of the fairness of the vote count, and overall sense of the quality of democracy in their country.

 - Holly Ann Garnett.
 “Election Management Bodies.”
 Election Watchdogs: Transparency, Accountability, Compliance and Integrity.
 Eds.
 Pippa Norris and Alessandro Nai.
 New York: Oxford University Press.
 (Forthcoming)

 - Toby James, Leontine Loeber, Holly Ann Garnett, and Carolien van Ham.
 2017.
 “Improving Electoral Management: The Organizational Determinants of Electoral Integrity.”
 Electoral Expert Review.

 - “Building Better Elections: New Challenges in Electoral Management,” Co-Chair (with Toby James), pre-APSA Workshop, MIT, Boston, USA.
 Co-sponsored by the Electoral Management Network, Electoral Integrity Project and the MIT Election Sciences and Data Lab (2018).

 - “Building Better Elections: Election Management in Comparative Perspective,” Co-Chair (with Toby James), Conference Section at the 2017 European Consortium for Political Research Annual Meeting, Oslo, Norway (2017).

 - “Election Management Roles and Responsibilities in Comparative Perspective,” Australian Political Science Association, Melbourne, Australia (2017)

 - “Behind the Screens: Election Administration E-Governance Capacity,” Election Sciences, Reform and Administration Conference, Portland OR (2017)